 1. The standard rules apply

 Just because you’re not working in a formal office, doesn’t mean there are no rules.
-Things like not surfing Youtube endlessly, or chatting away on Facebook during ‘working hours’ still apply.
-Turn off your notifications, put your phone away, and stop trying to multitask.
-You’ll not only be more productive, you’ll be happier for it (we swear).
+Things like not surfing Youtube endlessly or chatting away on Facebook during ‘working hours’ still apply.
+Turn off your notifications, put your phone away and stop trying to multitask.
+You’ll not only be more productive, you’ll be happier for it.

-It also helps if you apply principles to yourself as if you were working in an office.
-Research shows you should keep up habits you would have as if you were still going to an office.
-Things like changing out of your pyjamas in the morning into more serious attire, setting up a designated workplace for yourself (rather than working from bed), and even going on a daily coffee run for yourself helps you get into the right mindset to work, and also helps set the right boundaries.
+It also helps if you behave as if you were working in an office.
+Things like changing out of your pyjamas in the morning into more serious attire, setting up a designated workplace for yourself (rather than working from bed) and even going on a daily coffee run for yourself helps you get into the right mindset to work, can help set the right boundaries.
 The last thing you want is to get sick of your own home because work life has bled into your personal time.

 2. Do your to-do list the night before